gungxy/blackjack/README.md

 ### Extensibility by Strategy Pattern

 We use strategy pattern in this project appropriately to achieve its extensibility.
 As seen in the UML Diagram, the games and their rules (rules of how to calculate the total face values, rules of various actions) are separate, and they are connected by interfaces, i.e. the strategies.
-There are many advantages to us strategy pattern.
+There are many advantages to use strategy pattern.

-The game classes don't depend on the details of game rules, they depend on protocals of game rules instead, and the details of rules  also depend on (realize) the protocals of rules, that is to say we observed the **Dependence Inversion Principle**.
-It guarantees the stability of high level modules (game classes) and reusability of low level modules (rules).
+The game classes don't depend on the details of game rules, they depend on protocols of game rules instead, and the details of rules  also depend on (realize) the protocols of rules, that is to say, we observed the **Dependency Inversion Principle**.
+It guarantees the stability of high-level modules (game classes) and reusability of low-level modules (rules).

 If the rules need to be modified, we can use new implementation of rules to substitute the original implementation, avoiding direct modification of game classes, which is the **Closed for Modification Principle**.

-We also achieved the **Open for Extension Priciple**.
+We also achieved the **Open for Extension Principle**.
 If we need to add new variants of games, like shown in the UML diagram, the NewTriantaEnaGame and NewBlackJackGame, the new classes inherit the current classes based on similarity.
-For example the NewTriantaEnaGame is inherited from TriantaEnaGame due to high similarity, and the NewBlackJackGame is inherited from BlackJackLikeGame due to low similarity to BlackJackGame.
-What's more, the new classes are easily able to reuse the current strategies and calculation, or use new implementation.
+For example, the NewTriantaEnaGame is inherited from TriantaEnaGame due to high similarity, and the NewBlackJackGame is inherited from BlackJackLikeGame due to low similarity to BlackJackGame.
+What's more, the new classes are easily able to reuse the current strategies and calculation, or use new implementations.
 Different combinations of implementation of strategies greatly enriched the possibility of variants of the game.

-Last but not least, with **Strategy Pattern**, hereafter, the game can be easily extended such that its rules even can be easily costomized in the form of free combinition by users in runtime!
-For example, the users will be able to choose to play with BlackJack-style total face values calculation combinated with TriantaEna-style determination of next dealer in runtime.
+Last but not least, with **Strategy Pattern**, hereafter, the game can be easily extended such that its rules even can be easily customized in the form of free combination by users in runtime!
+For example, the users will be able to choose to play with BlackJack-style total face values calculation combined with TriantaEna-style determination of the next dealer in runtime.

 ### Low Coupling with Message Pattern

 As seen in the UML diagram, there isn't any loop dependency at all.
 However, it wasn't as this in the beginning.
-When we were designing the player class and the game class, the game class hold a reference of player class as a member variable, and in the same time, the player class invoked the methods of game class when the player was performing an action.
+When we were designing the player class and the game class, the game class hold a reference of player class as a member variable, and at the same time, the player class invoked the methods of game class when the player was performing an action.
 This design formed high coupling between player and game with loop dependency, and we're prone to do like this.

 We introduced Message Pattern to decouple and eliminate the loop dependency.
-We created the Action class to serve as the medium to deliver message of actions (hit, stand, etc) from player to the game.
+We created the Action class to serve as the medium to deliver messages of actions (hit, stand, etc) from the player to the game.
 After receiving the message, the game responds to the action using the correspondant strategies.
-Thus, we decoupled greatly for this two closely related classes, and achieved low level of coupling in the whole project.
+Thus, we decoupled greatly for these two closely related classes, and achieved a low level of coupling in the whole project.

 ### Interface Segregation Principle

-We observed the Interface Segregation Pricinple.
-For instance, a player can play two roles, dealer and ordinary player, in a game, but the player can only play either of it at a time.
-We abstracted the two roles as two interfaces, Dealer interface and OrdinaryPlayer interface, both implemented by BlackJackLikePlayer class.
-Therefore, the game class only need to focus on the methods of the current role of the players and doesn't need to pay a attention to the methods it won't use, like the dealAPokerCard() method when the player is an ordinary player.
+We observed the Interface Segregation Principle.
+For instance, a player can play two roles, dealer and ordinary player, in a game, but the player can only play either of them at a time.
+We abstracted the two roles as two interfaces, Dealer interface, and OrdinaryPlayer interface, both implemented by BlackJackLikePlayer class.
+Therefore, the game class only needs to focus on the methods of the current role of the players and doesn't need to pay attention to the methods it won't use, like the dealAPokerCard() method when the player is an ordinary player.

 ### Table-Driven